 Neither require lots of space, special machines, or a huge expense to start.
 At the bare working minimum, all you need to start is: a pattern, yarn, and a hook or needles.
 That’s it.
 Scissors, if you don’t want to bite off your yarn to bind off!
 It’s not to say they can’t require more tools down the road or get expensive.
 But kids, teens, or anyone who doesn’t have the resources for extra hobbies can find a free pattern and acquire some economy yarn and a hook or needles at any halfway decent crafts store for well under $10 and you’re off!

-The possibilities for this one hook (or needles) and some yarn are endless and all in a very accessible medium.
-You could potentially Knit or Crochet almost anything you can think of with your own 2 hands and some patience.
-No band-sawing or welding or any heavy tools required like say Woodworking or “Shop” would be associated with.
-Less 2 dimensional and more practical than say Painting would be.
+The possibilities for this one hook (or needles) and some yarn are endless.
+You could potentially knit or crochet almost anything you can think of with your own 2 hands and some patience.
+No band-sawing or welding or any heavy tools required like say in Woodworking or “Shop”.
+Less two-dimensional and more practical than say Painting.
 But just as creative.
 Crafty!
 How cool is that?

 Another bonus is, learn the foundation concepts for one and they can carry over to the other.
 At the beginner level, they share very similar concepts.
 They even share similar pattern abbreviations.
-The main difference being in the stitching style.
 Two birds, one stone etc.

 Knitting vs. Crochet – Tools

 Crochet tools are slightly more efficient.
-One set of hooks, that’s right, is enough for all your Crochet projects for the rest of your life.
+One set of hooks is enough for all your crochet projects for the rest of your life.
 Get one set in all sizes and you’re ready to go.
-You can have multiple projects going that require the same hook without having to worry about the project size, holding stitches, or if you’re crocheting regular or crocheting in the round!
-Large or small pieces, circular or regular crochet – if a pattern requires a hook Size H8 and you have one, then you can use it.
+You can have multiple projects going that require the same hook without having to worry about the project size, holding stitches, or if you’re crocheting regular or in the round!
+Large or small pieces, circular or regular – if a pattern requires a hook Size H8 and you have one, then you can use it.
 Eventually as you get more advanced you may need more supplemental tools but this goes for Knit or Crochet tools in general.

 In Knitting it’s a different story.
 Knitting needles aren’t really interchangeable.
-The size and type of project affect the length of needle required: short, long, longer etc. For example, a baby sized blanket or an adult sized blanket of the same pattern knitted on Size 10s will require a different pair of Size 10s!
+The size and type of project affect the length of needle required- short, long, longer.
+For example, you decide to make an adult-sized version of a baby blanket you just finished.
+You will probably need to go out and buy a new pair of needles!
 Also, the knitting technique required in the pattern affects the type of needles needed: Straight, Circular, or Double Pointed.
 You might be knitting a hat pattern that requires a Size 10 but you’ll need them in Circular!
 Straight Needles just won’t work.
 So having one size of each needle is not necessarily sufficient in Knitting.
 You can have anywhere from 1-9 different pairs of knitting needles in the same size.
 So you could have Size 10s in long, short, circular (long or short), or double pointed (long or short) etc.

-If every penny counts, Knitting needles are also slightly more expensive per piece.
+If every penny counts, knitting needles are also slightly more expensive per piece.
 One pair of knitting needles is roughly double the price or more of one crochet hook.
+Addi Turbos, $18.
+Boye Hook, $3.
 And you will potentially need many lengths of the same needles (see below) depending on your project.
 Yet, Crochet sometimes tends to use more yarn.